AnyLog-co/xompass-pi-webapi-browser/README.md

 * ``cd xompass-pi-webapi-browser``
 * ``npm install``
 * ``npm start``
+* Use Basic Authentication as level 0 or be the only one at Configuration PI Web API / System Configutarion

 ## Features
 * Connect to a PI System with the WebAPI